night1rider/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 You will need to format the SD Card to the FAT32 filesystem

 ### 3.3 Connect Hardware
-1. Plug in your TPM to the corresponding ports on the mikroBus Headers (currently the demo ony support I2C TPM's).
+1. Plug in your TPM to the corresponding ports on the mikroBus Headers (currently the demo only supports I2C TPM's).

     [<img src="Images/mikroBus-layout.png" width="500"/>](Images/mikroBus-layout.png)